 Fake trading websites

 Scammers set up realistic-looking but fake trading websites that lure people in with promises of high returns, often showing fake proof of profits supposedly made by other users.
 These sites show made-up profits through simulated trading, fake records and testimonials, tricking users into investing more money as their fake account balance increases.
+These websites might return a small amount to show they are trustworthy.
 Always check the credibility and legitimacy of any trading website carefully, and if you're unsure about a trading platform, get advice from VALR or other trusted sources.

 Cryptocurrency trading scams